How Parents Instill Fear in Children (And Why We Shouldn’t)

 Read more about using threats on The Swaddle.

-But the use of a boogeyman fall-guy preserves the secure parent-child attachment, right?
+But making a child afraid of a boogeyman fall-guy preserves the secure parent-child attachment, right?
 Not necessarily.
-It actually can lay a foundation of mistrust long term.
+It actually can lay a foundation of long-term mistrust in a scared child.

 “What parents don’t realize is eventually kids are going to grow out of believing in boogeymen, but what could stay with them is a mistrust of their parents,” says Jehanzeb Baldiwala, a family and child therapist at Ummeed Child Development Center in Mumbai.